Ngwato tribe

+Origins

 The core population of the Bamangwato are an 18th-century offshoot of the Bakwena people, but members in the Bamangwato kingdom came from many sources, as was the case with all of the major 19th-century African kingdoms.
 Sir Seretse Khama's paternal forebears, the chiefs of the Bamangwato, had built several prior capitals including Shoshong and Phalatswe, also known as Old Palapye.
 (Before the advent of colonial administration and fixed infrastructure, it was common for a tribal town to move when the local environment degraded.)
 Khama and the Protectorate administration created the modern borders of the Central District in Botswana.

+Language

 The Sengwato language caused excitement in linguistic circles in 1998 when scholars realized that it contained a unique f-s sound.

+Chieftainship

 Seretse Khama, Botswana's first president, was the Kgosi (king/chief) of the Bamangwato.
 His son, Ian Khama, was Botswana's fourth President and the tribe's de facto paramount chief.